How to Prepare for and Escape a House Fire

 Visually impaired

-It’s important to get an audible alarm that pauses with a small window of silence between each successive cycle so that they can listen to instructions or voices of others.
+It’s important to have an audible alarm that emits intermittent sounds—providing short pauses between beeps—so that visually impaired individuals can also hear spoken instructions or the voices of others.

 Hearing impaired